leptonai/examples/README.md

 # Lepton Examples

-Note: we are currently in closed beta.
-To join the waiting list, kindly visit [https://lepton.ai/](https://lepton.ai/).

 This repo contains a collection of sample applications you can build and run with Lepton.
 Feel free to modify and use these examples as a starting point for your own applications.